useblocks/sphinx-needs/docs/builders.rst

 .. hint::

-    As an alternative, you can set the :ref:`needs_build_needumls` parameter in **conf.py** to create a folder for saved plantuml files directly during the build of another output format like default builder format ``html``.
+    As an alternative, you can set the config option :ref:`needs_build_needumls` to export the needumls files during each build.